BesenbacherLab/lionheart/README.md

 With many samples, this can take a while. `gwf` allows seeing a status of the submitted jobs as well

 ### CLI

+Note: If you don't have a BAM file at hand, you can download an example BAM file from: https://zenodo.org/records/13909979 It is a downsampled version of a public BAM file from Snyder et al. (2016; 10.1016/j.cell.2015.11.050) that has been remapped to hg38.

 ```
 # Start by skimming the help page